 Classic Pole Height

 Classic Poles: Measure the pole height to the point where the strap connects with the pole (red arrow).
 You want that point to reach the midpoint of your shoulder or about three centimetres below the top of your shoulder (red bar).
 Some variance is OK.
-Any pole within two centimetres of this ideal height will be fine.
+Any ski pole within two centimetres of this ideal height will be fine.

 Skate Pole Height

 Skate Poles: Skate poles should be taller than classic poles.
 The point where the strap and the handle meet (red arrow) should be between the bottom of your chin and your upper lip (double red lines).
-You can start skiing on longer poles and cut them down later if you find them to be too tall, but can never add length back to your poles!
+You can start skiing on longer poles and cut them down later if you find them to be too tall, but can never add length back to your pole!

-These pole straps come in different sizes and are very expensive to buy as separate parts, so be sure to check the fit carefully with your glove or mitten.
+These ski pole straps come in different sizes and are very expensive to buy as separate parts, so be sure to check the fit carefully with your glove or mitten.

 The Price You Pay